cryspen/rust-core-spec/README.md

 Independenlty, we generate automatically test cases for those contracts.

-# Proof Of Concept
+# Quickstart
-The contract definition is currently living in `./build.rs`, and generates `src/generated.rs`.
+The various contracts are defined in the `src/specs` folder.

+Running `cargo build` generates the tests under two different formats.
-To see the documentation: run `cargo doc --no-deps --open` and then browse the documentation for module `generated`.
+ 1. `generated_tests/doc.rs`: a "literate" Rust module which contains tests as documentation examples.
+This format is especially useful for browsing the tests: just run `cargo doc --no-deps --open` and browse the `tests` module.

-To run the tests displayed in the documentation, just run `cargo test`.
+ 2. `generated_tests/bin.rs`: a binary that packs all the tests as plain `asserts!`, running them in sequence.
+No TCB involved (e.g. `rustdoc`), just vanilla Rust.

+Tests can be run in two different ways:
+ - `cargo test` will ask `rustdoc` to test all the documentation examples from `generated_tests/doc.rs`.
+The downside is that you need to trust that `rustdoc` indeed executes all the tests.
+ - `cargo run` will run the binary built from `generated_tests/bin.rs`, which runs all the tests in a very simple and understandable way.

-## Contracts
+# Contracts
-### Definition
+## Definition
 A contract is defined by the following data.
  - Some metadata (title, english description).
  - A sequence of typed input variables `x₁: T₁`...`xᵢ: Tᵢ`.